w3bdesign/react-ecommerce/README.md

 - createdAt
 - displayName

-Then create a .env file with the following variables:
+Then create a .env file with the following variables (you can find this information in Firebase):
 ```
 REACT_APP_APIKEY=INSERT THIS FROM GOOGLE
 REACT_APP_AUTH_DOMAIN=INSERT THIS FROM GOOGLE